atlassian/data-center-helm-charts/INSTALL.md

 # Rolling Upgrade

-To upgrade to a patch version of applications installed by Helm charts with zero downtime see [Rolling Upgrade](docs/RollingUpgrade.md)
+Upgrade with zero downtime can be performed for upgrading to a patch version of application.

+See [Rolling Upgrade](docs/RollingUpgrade.md) for more detail and examples for Bitbucket and Confluence.

 # OpenShift Support